cristinae/teaching/MTresearch20/README.md

 ## General Info
 ```
-Where: Online via Teams (TBC)
+Where: Online via Teams
-When: Thursdays 11:00
+When: Thursdays 11:00-13:00 (every 2 weeks, see below)
 Who: Cristina España i Bonet
 What:
 ```